vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 and jaw pain but both are within a range I can work with.
 I might post occasional status updates regarding the trajectory of my recovery.

+UPDATE 2024-04-26: Weirdly, I experienced an increase in salivation on the evening of 2024-04-26, the day after my [abdominal pain](2024-04-25-abdominal-pain.md).
+This was way less than the peak of salivation I had experienced in the past, but the resurgence was weird.
+I don't know if this was a continuation of the old issues or a totally new issue.

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08